Gehim12/gehim12.github.io/_posts/2023-05-22-cscg23-avocado.md

 author:
 - Gehim
 ---
 This year i participated in the [CSCG][CSCG] and managed to qualify for the finals again.
 All participants were required to submit three writeups to be eligible for the final round.
-I chooe this challenge because despite its simplicity only 32 people were able to solve it.
+I chose this challenge because despite its simplicity only 32 people were able to solve it.
 Thus, i hope this writeup serves as an educational resource for newer players.

 # Overview
 - Category: Web